metabase/throttle/README.md

 The following are options that can be passed to `make-throttler`:

-*  `exception-field-key`
-    Keyword name of the API field/value being checked.
-Used to generate appropriate error messages.
 *  `attempt-ttl-ms`
     Amount of time to keep an entry under consideration for throttling. (default: one hour)
 *  `attempts-threshold`